 Our gardens begin growth early in the spring but slow during the summer due to fog, cloud cover and cool overnight temperatures.
 Additionally, freeze-thaw cycles in winter and early spring can damage some of the more tender daylilies.
 Cooler summer temperatures can negatively affect heat-sensitive varieties like many doubles, as well as blooms with thickly crimped edges or toothed daylilies.
 Due to a lack of snow cover and harsh freeze-thaw cycles, we believe the varieties of daylilies that we sell are very hardy.

-With the purchase and development of a neighbouring property, we now have three acres to landscape, and to grow plants.
+With the purchase and development of a neighbouring property, we now have four acres to landscape, and to grow plants.
 Development of the property is ongoing and will be for the foreseeable future.
 Pathways, rock walls, and stairways lead visitors in and out of a variety of formal, semi-formal, Japanese style and eclectic gardens.
 Beside daylilies, other perennials, shrubs, sculptures, garden structures, and buildings add to the interest of the garden.
 We are also trying our hand at raising honeybees.

-Additionally, we are growing and beginning to sell from approximately 100 varieties of Japanese Irises.
+Additionally, we are growing and beginning to sell from more than 100 varieties of Japanese Irises.
 They are a relatively unknown plant in Canada with very few garden centres offering more than a couple of varieties.
 We are pleased to offer one of the best selections of Japanese Irises in Canada.

 Owner Allan Banks, his partner Shane, or one of our friendly staff members are always ready to make your visit enjoyable and informative.
 We won’t even need to convince you to make a purchase – the flowers usually do that for us!